Technical Diving Courses

 Technical diving courses

 Any dive that goes beyond recreational limits is considered to be technical diving.
 Cave diving and decompression diving are both great examples.
 Additional training is required to do these types of diving.
 Divers must learn a wide range of skills and procedures so that the more significant inherent risks can be managed effectively.
 This does not mean eliminating risk, that would not be possible.
 Instead, technical diving courses involve learning better decision-making so that if any failures occur during a dive, they will be managed effectively.
 This page provides an overview of the courses you can do, along with a description of how I teach my courses.
-For more information on each of the technical diving courses, click here.
+You can find mor more information on each technical diving course here.

 Until the 1990s, tech diving (as it’s commonly known) was undertaken by a small percentage of divers.
 It didn’t even have a name, they just called it diving.
 But in the early 90s, the first technical-specific agencies were born, namely IANTD and TDI.
 They developed distinct programs that went beyond the level of diving as taught by PADI and SSI.
 Since then tech diving has grown steadily to become a widely recognised and increasingly practised form of diving.
 In the last 5 years, sidemount has played a significant role in this.